-Oregon, as well as Canada and several states in the Great Lakes region, are in various stages of proposing ballast water exchange plus treatment for vessels arriving at freshwater ports that will be discharged to fresh water.
+Oregon, as well as Canada and several states in the Great Lakes region, are in various stages of proposing ballast water exchange plus treatment for vessels carrying freshwater ballast that will be discharged to fresh water ports.
 California has two freshwater ports, Sacramento and Stockton, which are vulnerable to the ineffectiveness of ballast water treatment systems in fresh water.

-Commission staff will pursue ballast water exchange plus treatment as a management strategy for vessels arriving at either the Ports of Sacramento or Stockton.
+Commission staff will pursue ballast water exchange plus treatment as a management strategy for vessels arriving at the Ports of Sacramento and Stockton.